DOCS Investors Have Opportunity to Lead Doximity, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Doximity, Inc. ("Doximity" or the "Company") (NYSE: DOCS).
+BENSALEM, Pa., May 21, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Doximity, Inc. ("Doximity" or the "Company") (NYSE: DOCS).

 Class Period: February 9, 2022 – April 1, 2024